TV Pop Diaries

 In May 1958 pop cast its shadow for the first time when Lonnie Donegan was a guest, but the majority of the shows' guests would continue to be singers like Alma Cogan, Shanni Wallis, Kathie Kay and Eve Boswell.
 The 1961 season stepped it up a bit with Cliff Richard and The Shadows, John Leyton, Adam Faith and Ricky Stevens, while the next few years saw Cotton greet The Springfields, Cliff Richard, Jet Harris & Tony Meehan, Joe Brown and His Bruvvers, Helen Shapiro, Billy J Kramer And The Dakotas, Roy Orbison, Dionne Warwick, Gerry And The Pacemakers, Cilla Black, The Seekers, Tom Jones and many more from the charts.

 However, it would be the 26th August 1967 show that would be the most memorable.
 Scott Walker had gone solo and had chosen the show to promote his debut album.
-He was not a stranger to the show having appeared with The Walker Brothers in October 1966, while his 'brother' John appeared on the show plugging his hit Annabella on 15th July, and a later appearance saw him dragged off the stage by his fans.
+He was not a stranger to the show having appeared with The Walker Brothers in October 1966, while his 'brother' John appeared on the show plugging his hit Annabella on 15th July, and a later appearance saw John dragged off the stage by his fans.
 Scott began with an uptempo take on the standard More.
-He then took the opportunity to plug his debut album "released tomorrow" by performing Jacques Brel s My Death with Cotton's band.
+He then took the opportunity to plug his debut album "released tomorrow" by performing Jacques Brel's My Death with Cotton's band.
 Despite this unexpected assault the audience took it well and he was invited back onto the show in May 1968, a few weeks before the show finished for good.

-Cotton and his producer son Bill Jr continued to invite the very best like Gene Pitney and Bobbie Gentry onto the show until its end.
+Cotton and his producer son Bill Jr continued to invite the very best like Gene Pitney and Bobbie Gentry onto the show until its conclusion.
 After the series finished there would be another Cotton Band special for BBC2 in October 1968, while Bill likely made his final TV appearance on Cilla's show on new years' eve 1968 just a few months before his death on 25th March 1969.

 BBC / BBC1

-29th March 1956 - 20th July 1968
+29th March 1956 -